covidcaremap/covid19-healthsystemcapacity/README.md

 ![](./figs/ventcapacityscenarios_fig1.jpg)

-We can start answering these current and potential capacity questions by collecting reported total inpatient and ICU bed availability (and typical bed occupany rates) or estimating them for facilities where the data is not available.
-This gives a better understanding of currently available space ("Critical Care Beds" in the above figure).
-Then, using ratios, percentages, and absolute estimates for staffing and supplies based on the number of ICU beds needed for different scenarios in [critical care surge capacity planning](https://journal.chestnet.org/article/S0012-3692(15)51987-9/fulltext#cesec30), we can model the potential increase in critical care capacity for a given facility or area at increasing levels of surge mobilization ([Conventional, Contingency, Crisis](https://marlin-prod.literatumonline.com/cms/attachment/2119285238/2091674456/gr1_lrg.jpg)).
-This table from the same study shows how many ICU patients could potentially be treated at different staffing ratios and % of beds at the 3 different levels of surge capacity at the national level:
+We can start answering these current and potential health system capacity questions by collecting reported total inpatient and ICU bed availability (and typical bed occupancy rates) and estimating them for facilities where the data is not available.
+This gives us a better understanding of currently available space ("Critical Care Beds" in the above figure).
+Then, using ratios, percentages, and absolute estimates for staffing and supplies based on the number of ICU beds needed for different scenarios in [critical care surge capacity planning](https://journal.chestnet.org/article/S0012-3692(15)51987-9/fulltext#cesec30), we can model the potential increase in critical care capacity for a given facility or area at different surge care levels ([Conventional, Contingency, Crisis](https://marlin-prod.literatumonline.com/cms/attachment/2119285238/2091674456/gr1_lrg.jpg)).
+This table from the same vent capacity study shows how many ICU patients could potentially be treated at different staffing ratios and % of (and types of converted-to-ICU) beds at different levels of surge care on a national level:

 ![](./figs/ventcapacityscenarios_table1.png)

-We can make similar estimates for bed capacity in the same scenarios more granularly at the facility, city, county, state levels.
-Then we can assess what capacity is likely possible at those levels and what support or bottlenecks need to be relieved would take to get there (in terms of ventilators, providers, systems, etc).
+We can make similar estimations for potential ICU bed capacity at the facility, city, county, state levels under the same surge care scenarios.
+Then we can assess what staffing, vents, supplies, and other constraining resources to be deployed to bring a health system or region to that capacity level.
+We can inform decisionmaking about resource allocations compared to other locations of need based on forecasted COVID19 case loads and relative capacity gaps.

-Once we do this, how do we dynamically track changes in capacity over time towards reaching the necessary capacity levels to meet patient demand?
-How do we proactively detect and deploy additional resources to where new capacity gaps are emerging?
+Once we do this as a baseline, how do we dynamically track change and progress in ramping up capacity over time and place towards reaching the levels needed to meet patient demand?
+How do we proactively detect and deploy additional resources to where new capacity gaps emerge due to staffing loss or shortages of equipment and supplies?

 Finding out, anticipating, and addressing this healthcare systems capacity gap is what this project is about.
 We need to: